Credit Karma logo

 • Explicit privacy commitment against sharing personal data with unaffiliated third parties for marketing

-• Personalized product recommendations across credit cards, loans, mortgages, auto, and insurance categories
+• Personalized product suggestions across credit cards, loans, mortgages, auto, and insurance categories

-• Real-time credit score change alerts included at no cost
+• Real-time credit score change alerts included with no listed cost

 • Available as mobile app and web platform for convenient access